-This is how Ajax request are structured: the contents of
+This is how Ajax requests are structured: the contents of

 $.ajax() is essentially an object taking values it will use to construct the request.
 The above example is about as simple as it gets for making a barebones GET call.
 We're looping through each

 Ajax requests can take way more parameters than the ones we just specified.
-I recommend reading over the JQuery Ajax documentation closely; not only for the sake of these requests, but understanding the potential items we can specify will solidify an understanding for REST APIs in general.
+I recommend reading over the JQuery Ajax documentation closely, not only for the sake of these requests but understanding the potential items we can specify will solidify an understanding of REST APIs in general.

 contentType: "application/json" specifies that the content coming back to us will be in JSON format - this is a very common header when dealing with REST APIs.

-With any luck, your response should come back looking like:
+With any luck, your response should come back looking like this:

 If you'd like to use this in a meaningful way, feel free to do something like the mess I've put together below:

-That template should serve you well for most GET API calls you're going to make via JQuery.
+That template should serve you well for most GET API calls you will make via JQuery.
 Go wild and see what you can do to leverage APIs and expose some people's personal data or whatever.

 If we were to truly complete this example, we'd want to refine our logic to ensure we're not receiving nonsense.
-There's no validation on what's coming back in these calls, so there's nothing in place to protect us in the case that a page doesn't comply with our format.
+There's no validation on what's coming back in these calls, so there's nothing in place to protect us if a page doesn't comply with our format.